Freight Shipping from Cleveland to Columbus

 How much does it cost to ship freight from Cleveland to Columbus?

-Full truckload (FTL) rates from Cleveland, OH to Columbus, OH currently range from $353-$435 for a standard dry van load over the 164-mile route.
+Full truckload (FTL) rates from Cleveland, OH to Columbus, OH currently range $353-$435 (roughly $2.16-$2.66 per mile over 164 miles).
 LTL shipments typically cost $290-$539 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Cleveland to Columbus?

-Standard FTL transit from Cleveland to Columbus is approximately 3 hrs by truck over 164 miles.
+Standard FTL transit from Cleveland to Columbus is approximately 3 hrs by truck over 164 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Cleveland to Columbus freight?